Frequently Asked QuestionsFAQ

 Yes.
 Smoking harms nearly every organ of the body.
 It causes many diseases and reduces the overall health of smokers in general.
 The average smoker will die 13 to 14 years earlier than a nonsmoker.

-Smoking causes shortness of breath, increased incidence of asthma and emphysema, and can be directly linked to heart disease, stroke, and almost every type of cancer including lung, throat, and mouth.
+Smoking causes shortness of breath, increased incidence of asthma and emphysema, and can be directly linked to heart disease, type 2 diabetes, stroke, and almost every type of cancer including lung, throat, and mouth.
 Smokers are far more likely to suffer from chronic disease than are nonsmokers.

 Is there any safe level of exposure to cigarette smoke?